 Protect Against Digital Supply Chain Attacks as Your Digital Footprint Grows

-Your supply chain is a juicy target for cybercriminals.
-Integration, automation, and APIs help safeguard business resources, partners — and reputation.
+Your supply chain is a juicy target for cybercriminals, but integration, automation, and APIs can help safeguard business resources, partners, and reputation

 Key Points